-- Emergency eyewash bottles support plumbed and self-contained units but shall not replace them - Emergency eyewash bottles are classified as a secondary (personal) device and are intended to supplement and not replace a 15-minute flush capability primary device. - Emergency eyewash bottles should be available where eye hazards are possible and eyewash stations are not readily available. - Instructions and the expiration date, if applicable, shall be permanently affixed to the unit.
-All personal eyewash units shall be inspected and maintained in accordance with the manufacturer's instructions. - Formally inspect and document the safety showers and eye wash stations monthly: - mark equipment inspection tag indicating the date of inspection. - o document inspection electronically in EAM or by using the Monthly Emergency Equipment Inspection Form. - o repair or replace any defective equipment immediately. - if an outside Vendor is required to repair the equipment obtain written documentation on the type and extent of the repairs.
+- Emergency eyewash bottles support plumbed and self-contained units but shall not replace them. - Emergency eyewash bottles are classified as a secondary (personal) device and are intended to supplement and not replace a 15-minute flush capability primary device. - Emergency eyewash bottles should be available where eye hazards are possible and eyewash stations are not readily available. - Instructions and the expiration date, if applicable, shall be permanently affixed to the unit.
+All personal eyewash units shall be inspected and maintained in accordance with the manufacturer's instructions. - Formally inspect and document the safety showers and eye wash stations monthly: - Mark equipment inspection tag indicating the date of inspection - Document inspection electronically in EAM or by using the Monthly Emergency Equipment Inspection Form - Repair or replace any defective equipment immediately - If an outside Vendor is required to repair the equipment obtain written documentation on the type and extent of the repairs

+6.3.4.3.
 Emergency Lighting Units Protocol